 The Center for Cartoon Studies catalog by Kevin Huizenga

 A brief how to draw comics and The Center for Cartoon Studies guide book.
 This stunningly designed catalog is sure to catch eyes!
-Download a digital copy!
+Read it online!

 The Center for Cartoon Studies (CCS) inaugural brochure was phenomenally designed and illustrated by Seth.